McCracken Basketball Camp Saline Middle School

-Head to Saline Middle School for a high-energy week of basketball!
+Receive top-notch instruction in summer 2023 from Coach Todd German and staff in Saline, MI for a high-energy week of basketball!
 Work on all elements of the game including strength and conditioning, ball-handling skills, shooting technique, and discussions on game play situations to enhance your on-court performance.

 McCracken Basketball Camps Complete Skills Program offers detailed, personal instruction and drills to help players thrive, gain a deeper understanding of the game, and develop their skills at every position.

 - Skill-appropriate drills for each player and drill group

 - Top competition in daily league games and scrimmages

 - Individual and group contests for awards

 Camp Director Todd German

 Coach German has been involved with The McCracken Basketball Camp for over 40 years - as a camper, counselor, Assistant Camp Director, and now as Camp Director.
 German was a standout high school and college athlete from Bronson, MI.
 He played basketball at Kalamazoo Valley Community College and Manchester College; he was the leading scorer, rebounder, and MVP at.
 German received his master's degree from Western Michigan University.View Todd's Bio & Basketball Tips ⟩

 CAMP GOALS & IDEALS